 Make Korcula your base for longer than just a 2 or 3 night hop-over.
-It's position puts it in a perfect spot to take a few day trips to nearby top Dalmatian destinations.
-We have some fantastic accommodation ideal for longer stays.
+Its position puts it in a perfect spot to take a few day trips to nearby top Dalmatian destinations.

 How to get to Mljet from Korcula Island?

 Visiting Orebic makes an easy day trip from Korcula as the town is located just across the Peljesac channel on the mainland.
 From here you can also travel along the Peljesac coastline to some of the other villages such as Viganj.

 - Relax and swim at one of the main beaches dotted along the waterfront